-Shopping center and operating expenses increased \$5.4 million, or 7.7%, from 2020 to 2021.
-The increase in shopping center and operating expenses is attributed to increases of \$4.9 million from the JV Transition Centers and \$0.5 million from the Same Centers.
+Shopping center and operating expenses increased \$6.0 million, or 9.3%, from 2020 to 2021.
+The increase in shopping center and operating expenses is attributed to increases of \$2.1 million from the Same Centers and \$5.0 million from the JV Transition Centers offset in part by a decrease of \$1.1 million from the Disposition Properties.
+The increase in shopping center and operating expenses at the Same Centers is primarily the result of some Centers being closed for all or a portion of the third quarter of 2020 (See "Other Transactions and Events" in Management's Overview and Summary).